rickydam/angular_chat/README.md

 # Installation

-Just clone the repo into a folder, start the node.js server with "node server.js" in one console, and start the angular frontend with "ng serve" in another console.
+Just clone the repo into a folder, run npm install, start the node.js server with "node server.js" in one console, and start the angular frontend with "ng serve" in another console.
 Then navigate to localhost:4000 to find the webpage.